Why should someone get hearing aids?

 Hearing aid top tips

-• Be sure to keep your hearing aids away from water, damp and direct sunlight
+• Keep your hearing aids away from water, damp and direct sunlight.

-• Keep ear wax at bay by cleaning your hearing aids regularly, following the advice given by your audiologist
+• Keep ear wax at bay by cleaning your hearing aids regularly, following the advice given by your hearing expert.

-• When recharging your hearing aids, check your power pack is plugged in correctly, switched on, and that your hearing aids are sitting correctly in the power pack
+• If you recharge your hearing aids, check your power pack is plugged in correctly, switched on, and that your hearing aids are sitting correctly.

 Common questions about hearing aids